Academic Success Coach

 Description

-Alpha leverages AI-driven 1:1 instruction, enabling students to complete core academics in roughly two hours daily.
-The remaining time is dedicated to life skills, passion projects, and meaningful development.
-At Alpha's most rigorous campuses, students require more than oversight.
-They need a credible mentor whose personal accomplishments model what's possible: someone capable of assessing group dynamics, establishing expectations, and guiding them through resistance, distraction, and uncertainty.
+Alpha leverages AI-driven 1-on-1 instruction, allowing students to complete core academics in roughly two hours each day.
+The remaining hours are devoted to life skills, self-directed passion work, and meaningful development.
+At Alpha's most rigorous campuses, students require more than oversight—they need a credible mentor whose track record defines the standard.
+Someone capable of reading the environment, shaping the culture, and guiding them through resistance, distraction, and uncertainty.

-This trajectory isn't about advancing into management.
-It's about going deeper.
-You begin by mastering Alpha's framework and earning student trust.
-Within months, you become the person they rely on to push them beyond perceived limits.
-The payoff isn't a title.
-It's witnessing a student who avoided eye contact in September deliver a confident presentation to a room of adults in May.
+The trajectory here is depth, not advancement.
+You begin by mastering Alpha's approach and earning credibility with students.
+Within months, you become the person they trust to push them beyond their perceived limits.
+The payoff isn't a title change—it's continuity with the same students, year over year, growing with your support.
+It's witnessing a student who avoided eye contact in September confidently address a roomful of adults by May.

 What you will be doing

-• Cultivating trusted mentorship with students and families through consistent high standards and documented individualized motivation strategies
+• Cultivating trusted mentorship with students and families through consistent high standards and documented motivation strategies

 What you will NOT be doing

-• Supervising other personnel or pursuing an administrative career track.
-This position centers on direct student influence, not organizational leadership.
+• Supervising other staff or pursuing an administrative career path (this role prioritizes direct student impact over organizational advancement)

-• Compromising standards to achieve numerical targets.
-If a student reaches 99%, your role is to identify what prevented 100%.
+• Compromising standards to meet targets (if a student reaches 99%, your task is determining what prevented 100%)

 Key responsibilities